Buenos Aires Botanical Garden: Cat population

 In recent years, the Botanical Garden has become home to a large population of cats.
 The cats are not feral animals born in the Garden, but are all domestic cats abandoned there by owners who wished for unknown reasons to get rid of their household cats.
 Garden authorities and security personnel have so far been unable to check the regular abandonment of unwanted household cats.
 Projects to remove the cats have been rejected due to objection from neighbors and animal protection agencies.
 Removal of the existing cats would not solve the problem of the cat population in the Garden, since, in summer, abandonment rates are as high as one cat per day.
 Thanks to the dedication of volunteers in the animal protection community who formed a voluntary committee, a humane temporary solution became possible.
-Cats are allowed to live in the Garden; the volunteer committee feeds the cats, puts them up for adoption and provides vaccines and veterinary care for them, and organizes castration operatives, sometimes with the cooperation of Instituto de Zoonosis Luis Pasteur.
+Cats are allowed to live in the Garden; the volunteer committee feeds the cats, puts them up for adoption and provides vaccines and veterinary care for them, and organizes castration operatives, sometimes with the cooperation of the Instituto de Zoonosis Luis Pasteur.